 This is the document that accompanies your petition.
 It is a notice to the other party that a case has been opened with the county superior court and requires a response within 30 days of service.
 Download Summons now.

-This is the document that, if you have minor children, tells the Court when their children have lived for the past five years and helps the Court to determine whether they have the jurisdiction to make child custody and visitation orders.
+This is the document that, if you have minor children, tells the court where the children have lived for the past five years and helps the court to determine whether they have the jurisdiction to make child custody and visitation orders.
 Download UCCJEA now.

-This is the document that you will file after the Petition, Summons, and UCCJEA have been served.
-It tells the Court that the action has been served and determines when the 6 month and 1-day time clock starts.
+This is the document that you will file after the petition, summons, and UCCJEA have been served.
+It tells the court that the action has been served and determines when the six-month and one-day time clock starts.
 Download Proof of Service of Summons now.

 Proof of Personal Service | Proof of Service by Mail

 This document is signed by the party served with documents and is then filed with the court.
 It tells the court that a party has been served with specific documents and that the party acknowledges receipt of those documents.
 Download Notice and Acknowledgment of Receipt now.

 This is the response to the petition you have been served with.
 It must be filed and served within 30 days of the date you were served with the petition.
 It tells the court your requests and desires for certain orders to be made in your case.
 This document requires a $435 filing fee and must be accompanied by a UCCJEA if minor children are involved in the case.
 Download Response now.

 Income and Expense Declaration (FL-150)

 This document tells the court your monthly gross income and expenses.
 The court uses this document when determining the income earnings of both parties and when determining spousal or child support.
 Download Income and Expense Declaration now.